On Generalized Uncertainty Principle: Introduction

-On the same lines, Carlos Castro has conjectured \cite{CarlosCastro} that the special theory of scale relativity recently proposed by Nottale \cite{L.NottaleIJMP} must play a fundamental role in string theory, specially it demonstrates that there is a universal, absolute and impassable scale in nature, which is invariant under dilatations and it's lower limit is the Planck scale.
-The fundamental scales of nature are determined by constraints which are set at both small and large scales in perfect agreement with the string duality principles.
-Applying the scale relativity principle to the universe, one arrives at the proposition that there must exist an absolute, impassable, upper scale in nature which is invariant under dilatations (particularly the expansion of the universe) that holds all the properties of the infinity.
-This upper scale $ L $ defines the ”radius” of the universe and when it is seen at its own resolution, it becomes invariant under dilations.
+Indeed, Castro \cite{CarlosCastro} has conjectured that the special theory of scale relativity, as recently proposed by Nottale \cite{LNottaleIJMP1},\cite{LNottaleIJMP2}, must play a fundamental role in the string theory.
+Specially, it demonstrates that there is the universal, absolute and impassable length scale in nature, which remains invariant under the dilatations.
+The corresponding lower limit of such a scale is expected to be the order of Planck length scale.
+In the viewpoint of the string duality principles \cite{EdwardWitten96},\cite{EdwardWitten97}, the fundamental scales of nature are determined by constraints, which are fixed at both the small and large scales.
+Applying the scale relativity principle to the universe, one arrives at the proposition that there must exist an absolute, impassable, upper length scale in nature.
+Such a length scale $L$ must remain invariant under the dilatations.
+Particularly, the expansion of the universe indicates that the scale $L$ inherits all possible physical properties at the infinity.
+This upper scale $ L $ defines the radius of the universe.
+Thus, the length $L$ becomes invariant under the dilations, when it is seen at its own resolution scale.

-In recent years, the measurements in the quantum gravity are goverened by generalized uncertainty principle.
-Evidences from string theory, quantum geometry and black hole physics suggest that the usual Heisenburg uncertainty principle needs certain modification(s).
-These evidences have an origin on the quantum fluctuations of the background metric.
-The generalized uncertainty principle provides the existance of a minimal length scale to the nature which is of the order of the Planck length.
-Adler et. al. \cite{P.ChenandR.J.Adler},\cite{R.J.Adler.P.ChenandD.I.Santiago} considers the issue of black hole remanants in the framework of generalized uncertainity priciple and shows that the generalized uncertainty principle may prevent small black hole's total evaporation whereas in the Bekenstein Hawking approach, the total evaporation of a micro black hole is possible.
-The generalized uncertainty principle indicates the quantum gravitational corrections to the black hole thermodynamics.
+Recently, it follows that the quantum gravity measurements are governed by the generalized uncertainty principles.
+Evidences from the string theory \cite{GreenSchwarzWitten},\cite{Polchinski}, quantum geometry \cite{AlainConnes},\cite{LNottaleIJMP1}, and black hole physics \cite{PChenandRJAdler},\cite{RJAdlerPChenandDISantiago} suggest that the standard Heisenberg uncertainty principle needs certain modification(s).
+These evidences have an origin on the quantum fluctuations of the background metric tensor.
+Thus, the generalized uncertainty principle provides an existence of the minimal length scale in nature.
+At the first order approximation, we show that such a minimum scale is of the order of Planck length scale.
+From the perspective of a generalized uncertainty principle, Adler et. al. \cite{PChenandRJAdler},\cite{RJAdlerPChenandDISantiago} have considered the issue of black hole remnants.
+In this framework, they have shown that the generalized uncertainty principle prevents total evaporation of small black holes.
+Whilst, the Bekenstein-Hawking approach \cite{BH1},\cite{BH2},\cite{BH3} allows the total evaporation of micro black hole configurations.
+In this perspective, the generalize uncertainty principle indicates the nature of the quantum gravitational corrections to the black hole thermodynamics.